SeedV/SeedLang/design/overview.md

 SeedX is a set of programming languages that can be translated into SeedAST and run by SeedInterpreter.

+* SeedCalc: a lightweight sub-language to parse and execute arithmetic expressions.
+With SeedCalc, calculator applications can visualize every single step of an arithmetic calculation.
 * SeedPython: an educational programming language that implements a subset of Python features.
 * SeedJS: an educational programming language that implements a subset of